Pointers from Neuroscience (CPD)

 This training course will count as Continuing Professional Development.

 This course is recognised as Continuing Professional Development for practitioners.
-It is recommended that you also complete home study: case studies and write-ups, reading and journal – with CPD of 90 hours.
+It is recommended that you also complete home study.
+You will gain 23 hours of CPD plus another 23 if you complete all homestudy.

 Your teacher on this course: